bitcoin-sv/block-headers-service/README.md

 #### Environment variables

-To override any config variable with ENV, use the "pulse\_" prefix with mapstructure annotation path with "_" as a delimiter in all uppercase.
+To override any config variable with ENV, use the "headers-service\_" prefix with mapstructure annotation path with "_" as a delimiter in all uppercase.
 Example:

 Let's take this fragment of AppConfig from `config.example.yaml`: